isprojects/mstform/README.md

 });
 ```

-`requiredError` can also be set on the state, where it will be applied to every
+`requiredError` (as a message or a function) can also be set on the state,
-field on the form unless you control the required error message on the field, in
+where it will be applied to every field on the form unless you override the
-which case it will ignore the state's general configuration:
+required error message on the field:

 ```js
 this.formState = form.state(o, {